WolframResearch/codeparser/docs/tokens.md

- Group 2: These are all mutually exclusive categories: Empty, DifferentialD 01 Empty
+ Group 2: These are all mutually exclusive categories: Empty, DifferentialD, LinearSyntax 01 Empty
  10 DifferentialD
- 11 (unused)
+ 11 LinearSyntax
  00 Anything Else